TheGoodlike13/liberty_or_death/README.md

 a client version of the .conf file we saw back when setting up a server.
 But of course, none of the properties are explained.
 So I won't be able to confirm or verify if I got it right or not.
 Not unless we find a feature that uses Kerberos first.

+From working examples, 'appSecurity-2.0' seems like it could work.
+Let's go with that.

+But not so fast!
+Ubuntu is not quite ready to give up yet.
+The keytab file was created by root, so I have no rights to it, because of course.
+I guess I have to take ownership of it somehow first.

+Looks like [#im_the_captain_now](#im_the_captain_now).
+Simply 'sudo chown {user} goodlike.keytab' works.

+My shared folder now comes in handy.
+I can move the file through it.
+Fun fact: the link on explorer now just works, so I don't have to go all the way around through 'other locations'.

+So, I run the application, it installs the mother of all features first, creates a keystone, LTPA.keys and an SSL certificate.
+All under 'defaultServer/resources/security/'.
+Nothing about Kerberos though.
+And clicking the link for my application does not ask me for a password.
+Well, that was a bit much to expect, I suppose.

+In a twist of fate, [#ibm_security](#ibm_security) actually does contain some info.
+I need to setup a user registry of some kind.
+I assume in my examples the LDAP takes care of that, and we don't have nothin' here.